codingbychanche/BeamCalcII/Readme.md

 -------------
 ![](Shot_2.jpg)

-Screenshoot of "Beam Calc".
+Screenshot of "Beam Calc".
 An Android app using this library.
 The screenshot shows the problem.
 The solution is shown in the following shell- output:

 ![](Shot_1.png)

+Loads can also act at an angle.

 ![](LeadingSigns.png)